formlio/forml/docs/workflow.rst

     flow = LabelExtractor(column='foo') >> NaNImputer() >> RFC(max_depth=3)

-Given the particular implementation of the example operators this will render a pipeline with the *train* and *apply* graphs visualized as follows:
+Given the particular implementation of the example operators, this will render a pipeline with the *train* and *apply* graphs visualized as follows:

 .. image:: images/pipeline.png